How do you know if your relationship is emotionally abusive?

-- Blame you for his abusive behavior, saying things such as "look what you made me do," or "well, if you hadn't done that, I wouldn't have had to hit you?"
+- Blame you for their abusive behavior, saying things such as “look what you made me do,” or “well, if you hadn’t done that, I wouldn’t have had to hit you?”

 If so, there is no time to waste – get help and get out before it’s too late.
 Here are some resources for you.

 According to Dr. Phil, the following are signs of sexual abuse.
 If you’re being sexually abused, you can’t wait – you need to get out ASAP.
 If you don’t have any support (which is unfortunately common for victims of narcissism and abuse, since abusers often isolate their victims), start here, and check out these resources as well.